syncfusion-content/xamarin-docs/Xamarin/Charts/charttypes.md

 ## Histogram Chart

-To render a [`Histogram chart`](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts/chart-types/histogram-chart), create an instance of [`HistogramSeries`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.HistogramSeries.html), and add it to the series collection of [`SfChart`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html).
+To render a [`Xamarin Histogram chart`](https://www.syncfusion.com/xamarin-ui-controls/xamarin-charts/chart-types/histogram-chart), create an instance of [`HistogramSeries`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.HistogramSeries.html), and add it to the series collection of [`SfChart`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfChart.XForms.SfChart.html).

 Histogram chart provides a visual display of large amount of data that are difficult to understand in a tabular or data grid form.